Etale cohomology, purity and formality with torsion coefficients: Functor of étale cochains

-If $X$ is a profinite space and $R$ is either $\Z/\l^n$, $\Z_\l$ or $\Q_\l$, we denote by $S^\bullet(X,R)$ the cosimplicial commutative $R$-algebra given by $R^{X_n}$ in degree $n$.
-We also denote by $C^*(X,R)$ the result of the application of the Dold-Kan equivalence to $S^\bullet(X,R)$.
+Given a profinite set $X$ and a finite commutative ring $R$, we denote by $R^X$, the ring of continuous maps $X\to R$ where $R$ is given the discrete topology.
+If $X$ is a profinite space, we denote by $S^\bullet(X,\F_\l)$ the cosimplicial commutative $\F_\l$-algebra given by $\F_\l^{X_n}$ in degree $n$.
+We also denote by $C^*(X,\F_\l)$ the result of the application of the Dold-Kan equivalence to $S^\bullet(X,\F_\l)$.
 By the fact that the Dold-Kan construction is lax monoidal, we deduce that the resulting object is a dg-algebra.
-Note however, that it is not a commutative dg-algebra (instead it is naturally an algebra over the Barrat Eccles operad, see \cite{bergercombinatorial}).
+Note however, that it is not a commutative dg-algebra (instead it is naturally an algebra over the Barrat-Eccles operad, see \cite{bergercombinatorial}).

-Given a profinite space $X$, we denote by $H^*(X,R)$, the cohomology of $C^*(X,R)$ which is naturally a commutative graded algebra over $R$.
-By the universal coefficients theorem, we have a short exact sequence
+Given a profinite space $X$, we denote by $H^*(X,\F_\l)$, the cohomology of $C^*(X,\F_\l)$ which is naturally a commutative graded algebra over $\F_\l$.